d-osh8/dosh-blog/content/en/posts/2024_07_30_mean_variance_optimization/index.md

 {{< /showimg >}} -->
 <!-- ![hogehogehoge](cover2.jpg) -->

+Mean Variance Optimization (MVO) is a well-established but rigorous technique used in managing financial portfolios.
+However, the covariance calculated by MVO often contains estimation errors.
+To address this, the Ledoit-Wolf Shrinkage operator is frequently recommended.
+This approach is used as a baseline in this paper(https://icaps23.icaps-conference.org/papers/finplan/FinPlan23_paper_4.pdf) First, I will explain Mean Variance Optimization, and then I will discuss the Ledoit-Wolf Shrinkage operator, which is an improved version of MVO.

 ### Minimize risks(variances) by given returns
 {{< codeblock >}}
 import numpy as np